Data observability vs. metadata observability: which one do you need?

 Metadata Observability in the analogy above only gives us the perimeter of the data.

-While Metadata Observability looks at data about the data, Data Observability on the other hand looks at the actual data itself, and its values.
+While Metadata Observability looks at data about the data, Data Observability, on the other hand, looks at the actual data itself and its values.
 It is able to validate the accuracy of the data.
-It can identify that the data has drifted during an update and that the number anomalies have increased, or decreased.
+It can identify that the data has drifted during an update and that the number of anomalies has increased or decreased.

 Additionally, metadata can not be the observability gauge for complex datasets such as semi-structured sources, streaming data, data directly coming from an application, or data retrieved by APIs.
 These data sources do not conform to a data model and often lack proper metadata.